-SFAS No. 107, "Disclosures about Fair Value of Financial Instruments" ("SFAS 107"), requires the disclosure of the estimated fair values of financial instruments.
-Excluding property and equipment, substantially all of the Company's assets and liabilities are considered financial instruments as defined by SFAS 107.
+As required by the Financial Instruments Topic of the FASB Accounting Standards Codification, the estimated fair values of financial instruments must be disclosed.
+Excluding fixed assets, intangible assets, goodwill, and prepaid expenses and other assets (excluding as noted below), substantially all of the Company's assets and liabilities are considered financial instruments as defined under this standard.
 Fair value estimates are subjective in nature and are dependent on a number of significant assumptions associated with each instrument or group of similar instruments, including estimates of discount rates, risks associated with specific financial instruments, estimates of future cash flows and relevant available market information.